Hang Town Fry

 Hangtown Fry dates back to the California Gold Rush of the 1850s and is considered one of the oldest distinctly Californian dishes.
 It originated in the mining town of Hangtown, now Placerville, California, a boomtown known for its rough reputation, wealth, and colorful characters.

 The most famous origin story involves a miner who had just struck gold.
-Wanting to celebrate (and show off his newfound fortune), he walked into a local hotel or restaurant, often cited as the El Dorado Hotel, and demanded “the most expensive meal in the house.”
-At that time, the priciest ingredients available in the Sierra foothills were:
+Wanting to celebrate and show off his newfound fortune, he walked into a local hotel or restaurant, often cited as the El Dorado Hotel, and demanded “the most expensive meal in the house.”

+At that time, the priciest ingredients available in the Sierra foothills were oysters shipped on ice from San Francisco, bacon as a luxury frontier staple, and eggs, which were fragile and hard to transport over rough trails.
 The cook combined the three into a rich, indulgent scramble or omelet, which became known as the Hangtown Fry.

 Throughout the late 19th and early 20th centuries, the dish spread across the West Coast and appeared on menus in San Francisco seafood houses and hotels.
 Its association with Gold Rush lore made it a culinary icon of early California.